datamol-io/graphium/docs/design.md

 All NN and GNN architectures compatible with the `DGL` library are provided in the file `goli/dgl/architectures.py`.
 When implementing a new architecture, it is highly recommended to inherit from `goli.nn.architectures.FeedForwardNN` for regular neural networks, from `goli.nn.architectures.FeedForwardDGL` for DGL neural network, or from any of their sub-classes.

-### Changing the ModelWrapper and loss function
+### Changing the PredictorModule and loss function

-The `ModelWrapper` is a general pytorch-lightning module that should work with any kind of `pytorch.nn.Module` or `pl.LightningModule`.
+The `PredictorModule` is a general pytorch-lightning module that should work with any kind of `pytorch.nn.Module` or `pl.LightningModule`.
 The class defines a structure of including models, loss functions, batch sizes, collate functions, metrics...

-Some loss functions are already implemented in the ModelWrapper, including `mse, bce, mae, cosine`, but some tasks will require more complex loss functions.
-One can add any new function in `goli.trainer.predictor.ModelWrapper._parse_loss_fun`.
+Some loss functions are already implemented in the PredictorModule, including `mse, bce, mae, cosine`, but some tasks will require more complex loss functions.
+One can add any new function in `goli.trainer.predictor.PredictorModule._parse_loss_fun`.

 ### Changing the metrics used